-Course Title: English 12/English 12 Honors

-Texts Used\: White Teeth, House of the Spirits, Interpreter of Maladies, Beowulf, Canterbury Tales,

-Hamlet, The Color Purple, various poems, supplemental film and artwork
+Course Title: English 12/English 12 Honors Grade: 12 Texts Used: White Teeth, House of the Spirits, Interpreter of Maladies, Beowulf, Canterbury Tales, Hamlet, The Color Purple, various poems, supplemental film and artwork texts subject to some change on a yearly basis

 The first semester of English 12 presents an examination of the British literary tradition from the time of the Anglo-Saxons to the early modern period.
 Students will gain a sense of how the English language has evolved over time and how values presented in literary works have both changed and remained constant.
 The second semester then branches out to different cultures, authors, and genres to show how English literature reflects great diversity.
 Late in the year, students will expand the definition of "text" by analyzing film and other artwork.
 The course prepares students who wish to take it for the AP English Literature and Composition exam.
-Students may elect to take the course for Honors credit, in which case they will complete additional assignments and be held to higher grading standards.